zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

 <details>

-<summary> Click here for details about configuring Zowe to use PassTickets using Top Secret.</summary>
+<summary> Click here for command details about configuring Zowe to use PassTickets using Top Secret.</summary>

 Before you begin this procedure, verify that the `PTKTDATA` class and ownership for the PassTicket resource (`IRRPTAUT`) have not already been defined.
 <!-- Do they know how do do this? -->